DocketNumber: 3-90-0184

 The complainant further testified that she and the defendant had engaged in similar conduct on "about two" other weekends in January of 1989 and "more than 10" times prior to that.
 Complainant stated that she thought that defendant first sexually abused her two or three weeks after they met.
 At that time, the defendant was living with Cathy Cannon.
 The complainant agreed that she may have told the police that the sexual contact began in June of 1987 after the defendant and Cannon broke up, and that she slept in defendant's bed most of that summer.
 The complainant stated that it was her idea to reinitiate contact with the defendant in January of 1989.
 When asked why she would do so if she had been abused in the past, she replied that she thought the defendant would change.

-Elsie (Pat) Elmore testified that she conducts child abuse and neglect investigations for the Iowa Department of Human Services.
-On July 14, 1989, she went to the complainant’s residence in response to a call and interviewed the complainant and her mother.
-The facts related by the complainant to Elmore were consistent with the complainant’s testimony related above, including the defendant’s alleged statements that he couldn’t stop and that he would go to prison if the complainant told anyone.
+Elsie ("Pat") Elmore testified that she conducts child abuse and neglect investigations for the Iowa Department of Human Services.
+On July 14, 1989, she went to the complainant's residence in response to a call and interviewed the complainant and her mother.
+The facts related by the complainant to Elmore were consistent with the complainant's testimony related above, including the defendant's alleged statements that he couldn't stop and that he would go to prison if the complainant told anyone.
 The complainant also told Elmore that before the defendant would leave he would breathe as though he had been running hard and was out of breath.
 According to Elmore, the complainant told her that the defendant began sexually abusing her the first time she visited him.

 Pamela Klein, a psychotherapist involved in psychological counseling and consultation, testified that she interviewed the complainant.
 Based on her interview, she determined that the complainant exhibited symptoms consistent with rape trauma syndrome.
 On cross-examination, Klein testified that her findings were based solely on her interview with complainant; she did not examine the complainant's school records or medical records.

-The final prosecution witness was Gary Swanson, an investigator with the Princeton police department.
+The final prosecution witness was Gary Swanson, an investigator with the Princeton *1331 Police Department.
 Swanson testified that he interviewed the complainant and her mother on July 19, 1989.
-The complainant told Swanson that she spent the summer of 1988 at defendant’s house in Princeton and that, during that summer, she slept most nights in his bed.
-The complainant’s description of sexual abuse was consistent with her testimony at trial.
+The complainant told Swanson that she spent the summer of 1988 at defendant's house in Princeton and that, during that summer, she slept most nights in his bed.
+The complainant's description of sexual abuse was consistent with her testimony at trial.
 In addition, the complainant demonstrated what had happened with anatomically correct dolls.
 She told Swanson that the last incidents occurred on three weekends in January and she thought the dates were December 31 of 1988 and January 14 and 28 of 1989.

 Swanson also testified also concerning a second interview conducted on August 3, 1989.
-The complainant described essentially the same sexual activities during the second interview that she had during the first, although she stated that she spent the summer of
+The complainant described essentially the same sexual activities during the second interview that she had during the first, although she stated that she spent the summer of 1987 at her father's home, not the summer of 1988.
+She also said that the last incidents occurred on the weekends of January 8 and 14, 1989.

 A number of alibi witnesses testified for the defense regarding weekends in January and February of 1989.
 Cathy Cato, an old friend of the defendant, testified that she was at the defendant's house from 3 p.m. to 7:30 p.m. on Saturday, December 31, 1988, and she did not see the complainant.
 Vickie Burda, defendant's half-sister, gave essentially the same testimony as Cato.